humbertn/datalayer/README.md

 To run this project it is required to have Docker installed.

-First run the transformer to create the SQL files for each `state` on `/sql-files/*.sql`
+First run the transformer to create the SQL files for each `state` on `/sql-files/*.sql` (Required only in the first run)

 ```
 docker compose -f docker-compose-transformer.yml up -d